-The Family Educational Rights and Privacy Act (FERPA), Florida Statute 1002.22, and SB Policy 5100 afford parents and students over 18 years of age ("eligible students") certain rights with respect to the student's education records.
+The Family Educational Rights and Privacy Act (FERPA), F.S.
+1002.22, and SB Policy 5100.1 afford parents and students over 18 years of age ("eligible students") certain rights with respect to the student's education records.
 These rights are:

-- (1) The right to inspect and review a student's education records within 30 days of the day the District receives a request for access.
+The right to inspect and review a student's education records within 30 days of the day the District receives a request for access.
 Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
-When the educational records contain information about more than one student, parents may review the information related only to his or her child. - (2) The right to request the amendment of a student's education records that the parent or eligible student believes are inaccurate or misleading.
+When the educational records contain information about more than one student, parents may review the information related only to his or her child.

+(2) The right to request the amendment of a student's education records that the parent or eligible student believes are inaccurate or misleading.
 Parents or eligible students may ask the Broward County School District to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.

+Students have a responsibility to learn how the information in their school records is gathered, how it is used, and what it means.
 If the District decides not to amend the record as requested, the District will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided when the parent or eligible student is notified of the right to a hearing.

 (3) The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-FERPA permits disclosure without consent pursuant to a court order or a subpoena, and to school officials with legitimate educational interests.
+FERPA permits disclosure without consent pursuant to a court order or a subpoena, and to \school officials with \\legitimate educational interests.
 If disclosure is made is response to a court order or subpoena, you will be notified, except where the law prohibits said notification.